JoinCODED/flutter_m4_stateful_widget/02_Input_fields_BMI_calculator/03_TextEditingController.md

     > >

-24. Note that we will get an error because the **result** variable is empty when we restart the app.
+25. Note that we will get an error because the **result** variable is empty when we restart the app.
 To resolve this issue, we should add the `if condition` before the Image widget.
 This condition checks if the result is empty, if so, the Image widget will not show up on the screen.

 ![screenshot](https://lh5.googleusercontent.com/4sGJJL_POOgdmeYCHXiCL_aCkRKheX0yskOlyR3VBYWrVR5OyAmwhnt7lWNyMD7m7-6OR7mVMKvC-dJ5dDlDIAmQ_1Kn8xPD7XUQ27-cc5RZxCy07ksaF-tkrO8rf2tqZI_gwWs-)

-To fix what happens, we will add the `if condition` above the Container Image widget.
+To fix this issue, we will add the `if condition` above the Container Image widget.

 > **Very important:** when we use the `if condition` inside the widgets tree, we cannot use **if else** and curly brackets, so we just write `if( )`, and inside the parentheses, we check if the result value is not empty.
 If so, it will draw the image.
 Otherwise, it will not draw the **Container Image.asset** widget.